-3. Firm's responsibilities for a System of Quality Management
+3. Firm's responsibilities for Systems of Quality Management

-- 3.1 A Firm shall establish and maintain a System of Quality Management for non-assurance services designed to provide it with reasonable confidence that the Firm and its Personnel comply with Professional Standards and applicable legal and regulatory requirements and that reports issued by the Firm or Engagement Partners are appropriate in the circumstances. - 3.2 A System of Quality Management consists of policies designed to achieve the requirement in paragraph 3.1 and the procedures necessary to implement and monitor compliance with those policies.
+- 3.1 A Firm shall establish and maintain a System of Quality Management designed to provide it with Reasonable Assurance that the Firm and its Personnel comply with Relevant Ethical Requirements, other Professional Standards and applicable legal and regulatory requirements and that reports issued by the Firm or Engagement Partners are appropriate in the circumstances. - 3.2 A System of Quality Management consists of policies designed to achieve the objectives set out in paragraph 1.1 and the procedures necessary to implement and monitor compliance with those policies.

-For further information about Public Documents refer to APES 345 Reporting on Prospective Financial Information prepared in connection with a Public Document and APES 350 Participation by Members in Public Practice in Due Diligence Committees in connection with a Public Document.
+1 For further information about Public Documents refer to APES 345 Reporting on Prospective Financial Information prepared in connection with a Public Document and APES 350 Participation by Members in Public Practice in Due Diligence Committees in connection with a Public Document.